top of page

 BESS does not provide housing directly.
 But the location of BESS (IIRE) has a hostel facility with quadruple rooms for up to 20 people.
 BESS will serve as an intermediary, registering those BESS participants who want to stay at IIRE hostel and passing on the housing list to IIRE.
 But participants will have to pay their housing fees directly to IIRE.

 BESS participants are responsible for identifying and obtaining their own housing.
-There is a wide range of housing available in Amsterdam, but prices vary a great deal depending on location and can be quite high—especially during the summertime, when the program takes place.
+There is a wide range of housing available in Amsterdam, but prices vary a great deal depending on location and can be quite high—especially during the summertime when the program takes place.
 As a courtesy, several options are offered here to get you started.
 BESS does not officially endorse any of the housing options suggested here.

-• Internal housing at International Institute for Research and Development
+Internal housing at International Institute for Research and Development

 The price for a bed in a four-person room is € 400-500 for the complete duration of the summer school.
-These are 12 or 13 nights depending on your arrival date (either the 24th in the afternoon or the 25th in the morning).
+These are 12 or 13 nights depending on your arrival date (either the 21st in the afternoon or the 22nd in the morning).
 If you want to come earlier and/or stay longer, the remaining costs are not included in the price but we can try to reserve the room for the complete duration of your stay.
 The price includes free wireless internet and bed sheets.
 Breakfast is excluded, but you can buy breakfast at the hostel next door or a nearby café.
-Towels are also excluded, but you can buy them for € 4,50 at the hostel.
+Towels are also excluded, but you can buy them for €4,50 at the hostel.
 The advantage of this option is that you do not have to travel, and you will be located in a central part of Amsterdam.
 Please note, however, that there are no private rooms available in the IIRE building.
 You can contact IIRE directly at: conferentiecentrum@iire.nl

 • StayOkay Amsterdam Zeeburg Hostel